NanoComp/meep/doc/docs/FAQ.md

 ### Why are simulations involving Fourier-transformed fields slow?

 The [discrete time Fourier transform](https://en.wikipedia.org/wiki/Discrete-time_Fourier_transform) (DTFT) of the fields, which is necessary for computing the [Poynting flux](Python_User_Interface.md#flux-spectra), [local density of states](Python_User_Interface.md#ldos-spectra) (LDOS), [near to far field transformation](Python_User_Interface.md#near-to-far-field-spectra), etc., is accumulated at every time step for every point in the [FluxRegion](Python_User_Interface.md#fluxregion).
 The DTFT computation is parallelized but only in the sense that each processor computes the DTFT fields at points in its own [chunk](Chunks_and_Symmetry.md) of the grid.
-If the division of the grid among processors into approximately equal-sized chunks, which is the default behavior via `split_chunks_evenly=True`, allocates most of the points where the DTFT fields are computed to one processor, it is *not* going to parallelize.
+If the division of the grid among processors into approximately equal-sized chunks (which is the default specified by `split_chunks_evenly=True`) allocates most of the points where the DTFT fields are computed to one processor, it is *not* going to parallelize.

-To improve [load-balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), the parallelization can be made to take the DTFT computation into account by setting `split_chunks_evenly=False`.
-The grid is divided into [chunks](Chunks_and_Symmetry.md) with nearly-equal *cost* rather than *size* such that the region in which the DTFT fields are computed is divided among the processors.
+To improve [load-balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing)), the parallelization can be made to take the DTFT computation into account by specifying `split_chunks_evenly=False`.
+This option divides the grid into [chunks](Chunks_and_Symmetry.md) with nearly-equal *cost* rather than *size* such that the region in which the DTFT fields are computed is optimally partitioned among the processors.

-A simple approach to reduce the cost of the DTFT computation is to reduce the number of frequency points.
+Note: a simple approach to reduce the cost of the DTFT computation is to reduce the number of frequency points.
 If you need high frequency resolution in a certain bandwidth, consider adding a second flux region just for that bandwidth, with as many points as you need there, and use a smaller number of frequency points over a broad bandwidth.

 ### Does Meep support shared-memory parallelism?